URJCMakerGroup/MakerWorkbench_Documentation/docs/index.rst

 ..
-Mechatronic documentation master file, created by sphinx-quickstart on Mon Feb  3 10:40:14 2020.
+Maker documentation master file, created by sphinx-quickstart on Mon Feb  3 10:40:14 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Mechatronic Documentation
+Maker Documentation
 =========================
-On this page you can find all the information about the Mechatronic Workbench.
+On this page you can find all the information about the Maker Workbench.
 You have some tutorials where you can learn how to use it, as well as the documentation of all the 3D models and the functions that have been designed.